 IT’s role in the development and execution of business strategies has significantly grown in an era where technology is king.
-However, as the rate of business and technology simultaneously accelerates, startups are failing to catch up.
+It doesn't matter if you're a big corporation or a startup looking for IT support.
+As long as the rate of business and technology steadily accelerates, startups are going to find it difficult to catch up.

 You might be wondering, I’m just a mom and pop store why do I need an IT support strategy?
 Chances are, you probably don’t – at the moment.
 But if you’re thinking three, four, five years from now and your business is expanding, don’t you think even the simplest IT strategy should be in place to protect you, your business, your customer’s information, and your intellectual property?